DFE-Digital/find-information-about-academies-and-trusts/docs/getting-started.md

 # remove docker image when done
 npm run docker:stop
 ```

+If you are running on Apple M1 chip the SQL Server image may not work in Docker, see [Get it working with Docker](#get-it-working-with-docker) for how to fix this.

 For more information on running and debugging Playwright tests it is worth familiarising yourself with the Playwright docs on [debugging](https://playwright.dev/docs/debug) and [command line flags](https://playwright.dev/docs/test-cli).